IsaacJames/Autocomplete/README.md

-###### This program was set as coursework for a first year partnered programming projects module.
-The code was written in my first year of study in February 2018.
+###### This program was set as coursework for a partnered programming projects module.
+The code was written in my first year of university study in February 2018.

 # autocomplete